 Click here to read about the people behind the organization.

 To empower artists of all disciplines with accessible, innovative, and integrative healthcare, so they may enrich our society.

-The Artists’ Health Alliance: provides leadership in health advocacy, promotion, and education for artists of all disciplines; supports artists’ use of specialized arts medicine and the integrative healthcare facility at The Al & Malka Green Artists’ Health Centre at Toronto Western Hospital; and through active networking and research is a catalyst for advancing the health and wellbeing of our artistic community.
+The mission of the Artists’ Health Alliance is to provide leadership in health advocacy, offer health and wellness education for artists of all disciplines, support artists’ use of specialized arts medicine and integrative healthcare, promote state-of-the-art research, and act as a catalyst for advancing the health and wellbeing of our artistic community.

 In 1994, a group of Toronto artists met at the request of Joysanne Sidimus, Founder and Executive Director of the Dancer Transition Resource Centre to investigate the possibility of creating a specialized health care facility for creative and performing professional artists.
 The impetus for the project was a unanimous frustration with the cost and lack of appropriate health care for artists.
 The project grew into the Artists’ Health Centre Foundation (now the Artists’ Health Alliance).

 In 1995, an extensive needs assessment survey was conducted in the Toronto area concerning the health care needs of artists.
 At the same time, research was conducted into other known artists’ clinics including centres in San Francisco, London, The Hague, and New York City.
 The information gathered confirmed the need for an integration of complementary and conventional medical health services, as well as research in the field of artists’ healthcare, and subsidies for alternative therapies.

 The initiative was referred to the Healthy Connections program at Toronto Western Hospital within the University Health Network, and it was there that The Al & Malka Green Artists’ Health Centre (Centre) found its home, opening in November, 2002.